-In addition to displaying the numerical value of a specified attribute for each individual item in a file.
-You may wish to calculate and display the sum total of the specified attribute values of all items in the file.
+In addition to displaying the numerical value of a specified attribute for each indivIDual item in a file.
+You may wish to calculate and display the total of the specified attribute values of all items in the file.
 You can do this using the TOTAL connective.

-LIST GUESTS WITH ROOM-CODE "S" NAME LEAVE-DATE BILL-TOTAL
+For example, type LIST GUESTS WITH ROOM-CODE "S" NAME LEAVE-DATE BILL-TOTAL and press RETURN.